Facebook

 Bio

 Erika Behrisch (PhD, Queen's University, 2002) is an archival researcher, literary scholar and creative writer of 19th-century British culture and its preoccupations with science, exploration, imperialism, class, gender and race.
+She is also a professional writer with Deloitte, an international consulting firm.

 Her doctoral work analysed the extraordinary efforts of British polar explorers to erase Indigenous knowledge from the official record, even as they relied on that knowledge for their very survival.
 She brings private letters, unpublished journals, government reports and published narratives together to expose the inconsistencies of 19th-century exploration's historical record, and to provide a venue for voices that have not yet been heard.